CS 725/825 Computer Networks, IT 725 Network Technology

 Paper:

 You are expected to cite your sources.
 Use IEEE citation style.
-The paper will be machine checked against the documents available on the internet.
-While using external resources and rephrasing what they say is expected, copying, especially without an attribution, will get you into trouble.
+The paper will be machine-checked against the documents available on the internet.
+While using external resources and rephrasing what they say is expected, copying, especially without attribution, will get you into trouble.
 If in doubt, ask!

 Questions:

-1. (20 points) Consider a user at home powering up a computer and starting to watch a movie using a major streaming service.
-List, as many as you can, network protocols and technologies that you can get utilized in this scenario.
+1. (20 points) Consider a user at powering up a smart speaker and starting to listen to music using a streaming service.
+List, as many as you can, network protocols and technologies that can get be utilized in this scenario.
 Focus on all the involved components, not just the in-home piece.
 Consider all layers.

-For each protocol or technology, briefly outline what service it provides and briefly describe how it works.
-If there are alternatives (e.g., wired vs wireless local network), pick one for a more detailed description and list the other(s).
+2. For each protocol or technology, briefly outline what service it provides and briefly describe how it works.
+If there are alternatives (e.g., wired vs. wireless local network), pick one for a more detailed description and list the other(s).

-2. (10 points) Pick a networking protocol or technology discussed in class and outline an idea of how it could be improved.
-The improvement can be minor and you do not have to be concerned with how it would be deployed.
-The proposed idea should not rely on something that is clearly not feasible but you do not have to be concerned with implementation details.
+3. (10 points) Pick a networking protocol or a technology discussed in class and propose an idea of how it could be improved.
+The improvement can be minor, and you do not have to be concerned with how it would be deployed.

-4. (10 points) Propose two questions that could be asked on future in-class exams and provide answers.
-Each question should take about 5 minutes of the exam time and should not be directly answered on a lecture slide.
+5. (10 points) Propose two questions that could be asked on future in-class exams of this course and provide answers.
+Each question should take about 5 minutes of the exam time to answer.
+The questions have to be directly related to the topics covered in the course, but you should not be able to answer them by directly quoting the text of a lecture slide.

 Submission instructions: